-Club: FC Dynamo Moscow | Capacity: 27,000 seats | Scheduled opening: 2018 | Status: under construction
+Club: FC Dynamo Moscow | Opening: 2018 | Capacity: 25,716 seats

-First plans for the stadium were published in the summer of 2010 and presented a new stadium to be built on the site of the old Dynamo Stadium that had closed in 2008.
+First plans for the stadium were published in the summer of 2010 and showed a new stadium to be built on the site of the old Dynamo Stadium that had closed in 2008.
 Part of the facade, that is listed as a monument, was to be preserved in the new stadium design, though most of the old stadium would be demolished.

-The project is led by the VTB Bank, which is for 85% owned by the Russian government and itself owns 75% of FC Dynamo Moscow.
-The stadium has temporarily been named after the bank, but it is expected that ultimately a naming rights sponsor will be sought.
+The project was led by the VTB Bank, which is for 85% owned by the Russian government and itself owns 75% of FC Dynamo Moscow.
+The total project consisted of a football stadium, multi-use indoor arena, and several real-estate projects, all with a total value of $1.5 billion.

 Demolition of the stadium started late 2011 and was completed in 2012, after which construction of the new arena started.
 The new arena was initially scheduled to be completed in 2016, however it took until late 2018 for the stadium to open.